 Within 14 days of the new medical certificate being issued, the FMCSA requires you to obtain a new MVR for that driver to ensure that their medical certificate is being correctly displayed on the driver’s MVR.

-So, some extra attention in this area will go far in keeping your driver’s rolling.
+Some extra attention in this area will go far in keeping your driver’s rolling.
 We’ve had a handful of clients that have had their drivers stranded after a roadside inspection with a new out of service order.
 Don’t let this happen to you!

+You need to retain the driver’s new medical certificate as part of each driver’s DQF and provide expiration tracking reminders as well.
 Like with CDL expirations, we recommend reminders being set at 45 days, 14 days prior to and at expiration.
 Here is what an example NRCME verification looks like.

 As you can see, there are some important steps that you must take in order to ensure that you drivers remain qualified to drive for you once they are hired.
+Using a calendar app or some other software to help out with this is HIGHLY recommended!

 If you’re looking for fast, free and easy?
 Set up a spreadsheet in Google Sheets and add the “Add Reminders” extension.